Table of Contents

 It wasn’t just political leaders who were listed.
 According to an article in the Washington Post, Treasury Department messenger John Connell was from Maryland and worked in Washington for the federal government at a salary of $410 a year, and another Marylander, Richard H. Briscoe, worked for the Comptroller’s Office clerk for $1,000 a year.

+How do you find out how much federal employees make?
 There are a few different sources now available for locating individual federal employee salaries.

 For this article, unless otherwise indicated, the source for the information is FedsDataCenter.com.
 It has been around for a number of years and is widely used by those interested in obtaining the desired information.
 FedsDataCenter.com is not hosted or maintained by FedSmith, but this article explains how to use the database to look up the salary of a federal employee.